Harvard Law School: Founding

-The founding of the law department came two years after the establishment of Harvard's first endowed professorship in law, funded by a bequest from the estate of wealthy slave-owner Isaac Royall Jr., in 1817.
-Royall left roughly 1,000 acres of land in Massachusetts to Harvard when he died in exile in Nova Scotia, where he fled to as a Loyalist during the American Revolution, in 1781, "to be appropriated towards the endowing a Professor of Laws ... or a Professor of Physick and Anatomy, whichever the said overseers and Corporation [of the college] shall judge to be best."
+The founding of the law department came two years after the establishment of Harvard's first endowed professorship in law, funded by a bequest from the estate of merchant and slave-trader Isaac Royall Jr., in 1817.
+Royall had fled to Nova Scotia as a Loyalist during the American Revolution.
+When Royall died in exile in 1781, he left roughly 1,000 acres of land in Massachusetts to Harvard, "to be appropriated towards the endowing a Professor of Laws ... or a Professor of Physick and Anatomy, whichever the said overseers and Corporation [of the college] shall judge to be best."
 The value of the land, when fully liquidated in 1809, was $2,938; the Harvard Corporation allocated $400 from the income generated by those funds to create the Royall Professorship of Law in 1815.
 The Royalls were so involved in the slave trade, that "the labor of slaves underwrote the teaching of law in Cambridge."
 The dean of the law school traditionally held the Royall chair; deans Elena Kagan and Martha Minow declined the Royall chair due to its origins in the proceeds of slavery.

 The Royall family's coat of arms, which shows three stacked wheat sheaves on a blue background, was adopted as part of the law school's arms in 1936, topped with the university's motto (Veritas, Latin for 'truth').
 Until the school began investigating its connections with slavery in the 2010s, most alumni and faculty at the time were unaware of the origins of the arms.
 In March 2016, following requests by students, the school decided to remove the emblem because of its association with slavery.
 In November 2019, Harvard announced that a working group had been tasked to develop a new emblem.
 In August 2021, the new Harvard Law School emblem was introduced.

-Royall's Medford estate, the Isaac Royall House, is now a museum which features the only remaining slave quarters in the northeast United States.
 In 2019, the government of Antigua and Barbuda requested reparations from Harvard Law School on the grounds that it benefitted from Royall's enslavement of people in the country.